BenDuh/epidemic-simulation/README.md

 <h2>Epidemic Simulation</h2>

-This project was an epidemic simulation related to the recent Covid19 crisis.
+This project is an epidemic simulation related to the recent Covid19 crisis.

 run the project with `npm start`